raminsharifi/kinsol/readme.md

 ## pytest

 The `PointToLine` class has been unit tested with pytest in different scenarios.
 The Unit tests are also, included in this repository in the file
 named: `test_point_to_line.py`.

+## Save To CSV function

+If you decide to save your results in a csv file, you can add `--save_to_csv`, when you are running your calculations using `main.py`.
+> Please note that the results are saved by default.

+If you don't want to save your results, you can use `--no_save` when running `main.py`.